 DISCOVER PAST EVENTS AND THEIR IMPACT TODAY AT “THE ANCIENT HOUSE”

 Built in 1711, Medfield’s Peak House is one of the earliest surviving examples of post-Medieval English (Elizabethan) architecture and is the only free-standing structure of its kind in the United States.
 Its exceptionally steep-pitched roof is the highest on record in Massachusetts for a building its age.
-Hence, its name, the Peak House.

-EXPLORE, RELECT, CONNECT
+EXPLORE, REFLECT, CONNECT

-• Authentic Colonial kitchen and vegetable gardens
+• The Grounds: Explore our authentic Colonial kitchen and vegetable gardens.

 QUICK LINKS